Yspyridis/binary_classification_app/README.md

-# Defence argument classifier
+# Police interview statement classifier

-This web application uses AI-powered natural language processing to analyse legal defense arguments and uncover the truth.
-It provides lie detection results (truthful or not) and highlights the words that mostly affect the outcome.
+This web application uses AI-powered natural language processing to analyse statements made during police interviews and determine their validity.
+It provides lie detection results (truthful or deceptive) and highlights the words that mostly affect the outcome.

 ## Features

-- Binary classification of defense arguments.
+- Binary classification of statements.
 - Confidence score for the classification.
 - Explainability through highlighting of important words that affect the outcome.
 - User-friendly interface.